snovakovic/vtpw/README.md

 # **V**etur **T**ypeScript **P**erformance **W**orkaround

-Plugin is crated to mitigate performance issue of popular vetur plugin when `.vue` single file components are used in combination with TypeScript.
+Plugin is crated to mitigate performance issues of popular vetur plugin when `.vue` single file components are used in combination with TypeScript.

 You can check more about performance issues on some of dedicated issues opened in vetur project: